mejorandro/growroutine-frontend/README.md

 ---

 ## 🚧 About This Repo
-The **GrowPulse Frontend** is a Next.js app designed to turn backend outputs into a **shareable, minimalistic blog experience**.
+The **GrowPulse Frontend** is a Next.js 14 app designed to transform backend outputs into a **dynamic blog-like experience**.
-It supports Markdown-based posts (`/posts`) and includes previews, author metadata, and image handling.
+It currently supports:
+- Static Markdown posts (`/posts`)
+- Author metadata and image handling
+- Blog previews and Hero sections
+- A working **form component (StartBlogForm)** connected to the backend API

 At this stage:
-- Blog engine is **running with static Markdown posts**.
+- ✅ Blog engine is running with static content
-- Styling is minimal but functional.
-- Architecture is prepared to consume JSON APIs from the backend.
+- ✅ Frontend successfully connects to backend API
+- ✅ First AI‑generated briefings are rendered from `profession + sector` input

 ---